 Based in Asheville, NC, she immerses herself in community, often serving in the role of bridge-builder.
-A marketing/communications professional, writer, and event producer, the thread that weaves her accomplishments together is a passion for justice.
+A writer, organizer, and event producer, the thread that weaves her accomplishments together is a passion for justice.
 Ami consistently demonstrates her values of integrity, kindness, and honesty.
-Over the last 20 years, she has worked with nonprofits, grassroots organizations, and social enterprises to create positive social change.
+She has worked with nonprofits, grassroots organizations, and social enterprises to create positive social change.

 - Playing a key role in the launch of Hood Tours, which highlights the past, present, and future of African Americans in Asheville;